 Since 2002, the ACA has partnered with L.L.
 Bean to sponsor the Club Fostered Stewardship (CFS) Program.
-The CFS Program provides funding to local and regional paddling clubs that undertake stewardship projects on waterways in their area.
-The purpose of the program is to encourage paddling clubs to take an active role in protecting and improving the nation's rivers, lakes and coastlines.
+The CFS Program provides funding to local and regional paddling clubs and organizations that undertake stewardship projects on waterways in their area.
+The purpose of the program is to encourage paddling clubs to take an active role in protecting and improving the nation's waterways.

 Many of the stewardship needs of our nation's waters are best addressed at the local and regional level.
-Paddling clubs are in an ideal position to lead these efforts.
-Club members are often willing to volunteer their time and assist with local stewardship projects.
+Paddling clubs and watershed organizations are in an ideal position to lead these efforts.
+These paddlers are often willing to volunteer their time and assist with local stewardship projects.
 However, clubs often lack the funds needed to pay project expenses.
-As a result, they miss an opportunity to leverage dozens and sometimes hundreds of volunteer hours that could improve conditions on their favorite lakes and streams.
+As a result, they miss an opportunity to leverage dozens and sometimes hundreds of volunteer hours that could improve conditions on their favorite waterway.

 That is why L.L.
 Bean and the ACA have teamed up to sponsor the CFS Program.
 CFS grants are available for projects that utilize volunteers in efforts to protect, maintain or restore recreational waterways, to provide for or improve public access, or to enhance safe navigation.
 Eligible projects include: cleaning up waterways, clearing in-stream safety hazards, maintaining access areas, erecting signs and controlling erosion, establishing and maintaining paddle trails, acquiring threatened access points, and providing sanitary facilities.
 Grant amounts range from $100-$1,000.